-Difficult times open a window of opportunity to educate your children about money, budgeting and the importance of saving.
+Hard times open a window to educate your children about money.
 Here are some ideas:

-- Explain the situation in a simplified way that your kids can understand.
+- Explain the situation in a simple way.

 - Keep conversations positive.
-Everyone will be nervous about the unknown, but keeping a positive attitude will help them avoid unnecessary stress.
+Everyone will be nervous about the unknown.
+Keeping a positive mindset will help them avoid stress.

-- Construct a scaled back budget and walk your family through it so each person is on the same page.
-Keeping the whole family involved will promote a sense of unity so everyone can do their part.
+- Construct a scaled-back budget.
+Walk your family through it so each person is on the same page.
+Keeping the whole family involved will promote a sense of unity.
 Maybe even post the budget on the refrigerator and update it daily.

 - Give children power in the budget.
-Give them choices about which activities are most important to them, making them feel they are contributing and that their opinion matters.
+Give them choices about which activities are important to them.
+This makes them feel they are contributing.

-- Try to keep day-to-day routines similar to pre-crisis routines.
-You can still have Family Fun Night, but make it an at-home dinner and game night instead of dinner at a restaurant and a movie at the theater.
-Take time to brainstorm free activities to do together.
+- Try to keep day-to-day the same.
+You can still have Family Fun Night.
+It may just be a home cooked dinner and game night, instead of a restaurant and a movie at the theater.
+Brainstorm some free activities to do together.

-- Consider allowing an older child or teen to watch as you pay the bills and balance your checkbook so they can learn first hand.
+- Consider allowing an older child to watch as you pay the bills so they can learn first hand.

-- It can be fun to find deals and save money, so make savings a game.
-Have weekly competitions to see who can find the best price on groceries, movie tickets, sports events, etc.
+- Make savings a game.
+Have weekly competitions to see who can find the best price on groceries or movie tickets.

 Financial struggles are difficult on families.
-Instead of allowing this to be the cause of arguments, make it a time to bring the family closer by working together to get through the crisis.
+Try not to make this the cause of arguments.
+Instead make it a time to bring the family closer by working together.